MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.Lcm.md

 api_name:
 - Excel.WorksheetFunction.Lcm
 ms.assetid: 42092d1d-1328-5c05-298c-3b9a77a5a0bd
-ms.date: 06/08/2017
+ms.date: 05/24/2019
 localization_priority: Normal
 ---

 # WorksheetFunction.Lcm method (Excel)

 Returns the least common multiple of integers.
 The least common multiple is the smallest positive integer that is a multiple of all integer arguments number1, number2, and so on.
-Use LCM to add fractions with different denominators.
+Use **Lcm** to add fractions with different denominators.

 ## Syntax